 Where the blog began

-This blog started as a virtual version of the presentations and discussions begun at a conference held on 25th Oct 2014 in London on Parental Alienation.
+This blog started as a virtual version of the presentations and discussions at a conference held on 25th Oct 2014 in London on Parental Alienation.
 Presenters and audience there were multi-disciplinary and included those affected.
 Click ‘London 2014’ in the menu to retrieve all of the posts about it.
 Here’s a brief report of the whole day.
 The organisers were mainly systemic family therapists – AFT London (AFT is the Association for Family Therapy and Systemic Practice in the UK), working with the SSoPA group (Systemic Study or Parental Alienation).
-Systemic means that all relevant views and people are welcome.
+Systemic means that all relevant views and people are sought out or imagined.

 What the blog is about

 In the title of the blog, the word ‘alienation’ is chosen – even though it is itself rather off-putting – because it is widely used for this pattern and so it cannot be avoided.
 The use of ‘the’ means the pattern is real, difficult, and can be seriously harmful.
-And the word ‘experience’ opens up a wider range of contexts to apply and adapt our thinking to (e.g. family courts and high conflict separations, family life in general, other situations like cults, and to therapy).
+And the word ‘experience’ opens up a wider range of contexts to apply and adapt our thinking to (e.g. family courts and high conflict separations, family life in general, society, other situations like cults, and to therapy).
 ‘Experience’ refers both to the experience of families affected, and to the experience of professionals who help.
-Peter Marsden-Allen came up with the idea of the more subjective phrase ‘alienation experience’ as some people struggle with the more concrete qualities of ‘Parental Alienation’.
+Peter Marsden-Allen came up with the idea of the more subjective phrase ‘alienation experience’ as some people struggle with the more concrete term: ‘Parental Alienation’.

 Alienation has many common meanings.
 For all meanings, the implication is that alienation is not a good thing, that it is something to prevent or repair.
 This blog arose from the more specific pattern where: One person actively turns another person against a third person in a lasting way when there is no good reason for it – that is, where there had been and could be a good and safe relationship with that third person.
-Note that the alienation – the being turned away from – happens to the middle person, typically a child.
+Note that the alienation – the being turned away from – happens to the middle person, typically a child in a family.
 However upset the other parties are in their plight, the favoured and rejected parents, it is the child in the middle who should be everyone’s primary concern.

 Parental Alienation /Syndrome in a nutshell

-In her overview, Amy Baker gives a standard view of Parental Alienation: The Alienating Parent typically uses 17 strategies to turn their child against the Targeted Parent.
+In her overview, Amy Baker gives a standard evidence-based view of Parental Alienation: The Alienating Parent typically uses 17 strategies to turn their child against the Targeted Parent.
 These strategies fall into 5 groups: (1) poisonous messages; (2) limiting contact and communication; (3) reshaping the heart and mind of the child; (4) getting the child to betray trust; and (5) undermining the other parent’s authority.

 Where a child is not able to resist this pressure, the 8 behavioural features of the PA Syndrome result: (1) a campaign of denigration of the other parent (2) weak, frivolous, or absurd reasons for their rejection; (3) lack of ambivalence towards both parents – one is viewed as all good and the other as all bad; (4) lack of remorse for this treatment of the other parent; (5) reflexive support for the favored parent; (6) use of borrowed scenarios and phrases; (7) the ‘independent thinker’ phenomenon; and (8) spread of animosity towards the friends and family of the targeted parent.